loeiks/lua-macros/README.md

 If you have clonned this repo (or downloaded it) and installed AHK you are kinda ready.
 But before everything unzip the [downloaded `luamacros.zip` file](https://73fb76f9-addf-4969-8e12-3d5bb9494ae6.usrfiles.com/archives/73fb76_2e7c52a159b441a3a848900bde2b6cea.zip) to use `LuaMacros.exe` when unzipping, extract all files directly in `lua` folder don't create a new folder for extracted files, or later cut and paste files to `lua` folder.

+> You can just open the .zip file and copy everything (or cut with CTRL+X) inside and paste directly inside /lua/ folder then delete the downlaoded .zip file.

 ---

 ### Step 1: Setup LuaMacros.exe and LuaMacros.lua